Italian preposition A

 Italian imperfect tense

-Italian exercise: Preposizioni
+Italian exercises: Preposizioni

 Completa le frasi con le preposizioni corrette (semplici e articolate) e scrivi le risposte nei commenti.